Water Damage and Home Insurance: What's Covered and What's Not

 Find your best options in less than 2 minutes

+If you've ever assumed water damage is water damage and your policy has you covered, this guide may change how you think about your home insurance.
 Here, we break down exactly what water damage home insurance covers, what it excludes, and how to close the gaps before a costly claim catches you off guard.

 Key Pinch Points

-• Sudden, accidental water damage is covered — gradual leaks are not
+• Sudden, accidental water damage is covered, gradual leaks are not

 • Flooding always requires a separate flood insurance policy